 Certified Nursing Assistant (CNA) (Nurse’s Aide)

-A certified nursing assistant (CNA, also referred to as a nurse\’s aide) provides personal care including feeding, bathing, and assisting patients with personal hygiene.
-They check patients\’ vital signs, make progress assessments, deliver meals, maintain a secure environment, and perform treatments and other tasks.
+A certified nursing assistant (CNA, also referred to as a nurse’s aide) provides personal care including feeding, bathing, and assisting patients with personal hygiene.
+They check patients’ vital signs, make progress assessments, deliver meals, maintain a secure environment, and perform treatments and other tasks.
 The CNA works under the supervision of a licensed nurse.
-Contact us for more information about CNA certification or about the Iowa Direct Care Worker Registry (for CNAs).
+Contact DIAL for more information about CNA certification or about the Iowa Direct Care Worker Registry.

 Code Citation 441 Iowa Administrative Code Chapter 81